SimonMaracine/hospital-database-project/tables_description.md

   - occupation
   - doctor_id (FK) (one-to-many) (a patient is treated by one doctor, a doctor has many patients)
   - treatment_id (FK) (one-to-many) (a patient is undergoing one treatment, a treatment may be applied to many patients)
-  - room_number (FK) (one-to-many) (a patient is assigned a single room to stay in, a room may have multiple patients assigned to it)
+  - room_id (FK) (one-to-many) (a patient is assigned a single room to stay in, a room may have multiple patients assigned to it)

 - Doctors
   - id (PK)